-Battalion Chief Cody Jolley is the City Fire Marshal and is charged with leading the Fire Prevention Bureau.
+Battalion Chief Brian Patten is the City Fire Marshal and is charged with leading the Fire Prevention Bureau.
 He is tasked with fire code enforcement - ensuring a safer environment for us all.
-Cody has been in the fire service for many years and has worked both the paramedic and fire side of the business.
+Brian has been in the fire service for many years and has worked both the paramedic and fire side of the business.
 He is well rounded and a perfect fit to lead the fire prevention bureau under the auspices of the Deputy Fire Chief, Andrew Engemann.
-Battalion Chief Jolley is the main contact for fire prevention related issues, business inspections, new construction inspections, and other Fire Code related questions.
-To contact Battalion Chief Cody Jolley, call 801-922-4512 or email
+Battalion Chief Patten is the main contact for fire prevention related issues, business inspections, new construction inspections, and other Fire Code related questions.
+To contact Battalion Chief Brian Patten, call 801-922-4512 or email

 Recreational Fires are allowed in Pleasant Grove City.